Bealby/grandpas-pocket-watch-shop/TESTING.md

 ---

-- For Web pages with `Crispy-Forms` it was found that when loading the Web page on mobile devices the page load to the section of the Crispy Form rather than top of the page.
+- For Web pages with `Crispy-Forms` it was found that when loading the Web page on mobile devices the page loaded to the section of the Crispy Form rather than at top of page.

-  To fix this the onload command, `<body onLoad="window.scroll(0, 0)">`, was used in the `Body` of base.html to ensure all pages loading to section at top of page.
+  To fix this the `onload` command, `<body onLoad="window.scroll(0, 0)">`, was used in the `Body` of base.html to ensure all pages loaded to section at top of page.

 - It was important to have a `Date Picker` for the services form so that a user can pick a date and time with a calendar that is formatted with specific date options.

-  Calibrating a `Date Picker` with good UI and UX became an issue with UI of the Date Picker being very un user friendly with the time aspect needing to be chosen as well as the date.
+  Calibrating a `Date Picker` with good UI and UX for both 'Calendar Date' and 'Time' did not display in a very user friendly way.

-  It was therefore decided to create a separate model for 'Time' with the two options of 09:00 and 12:00.
-Allowing for a better user experience for the user when picking a date.
+  It was therefore decided to create a separate `model` for 'Time' with two options of 09:00 and 12:00.
+This allowed for a much better user experience.

-- While committing changes there was an error which caused the env.py with Stripe and Google Map secret keys being exposed in the commits in GitHub.
+- While committing changes during the Website build there was an error that caused the `env.py` file to be pushed to GitHub.
+  This exposed both 'Stripe' and 'Google Map' secret keys.

-  To fix this all secret keys were updated and the old secret keys made rendundant.
+  To resolve this exposure, all secret keys were updated and the old secret keys were made rendundant.

-  As well as updating the keys all commits of env.py were removed using the following command:
+  As well as updating the secret keys all commits of `env.py` were removed using the following command:

 ```
   git filter-branch --force --index-filter "git rm --cached  \